 A common feature built into ABLs is “springing dominion.”
-With this feature, as long as the borrower exceeds a certain level of availability, say 15%, as A/R is converted to cash, the borrower retains control over its proceeds.
-It’s only when availability drops below, in my example 15%, that the proceeds are governed by “full dominion” and are automatically swept to pay down the loan.
+With this feature, as long as the borrower exceeds a certain level of borrowing base availability, say 15%, as its A/R is converted to cash, the borrower retains control over its A/R conversion.
+It’s only when availability drops below, in my example 15%, that the proceeds are governed by “full dominion” and are automatically swept to pay down the outstanding revolving loan balance.

 ABLs also offer:

 Some borrowers hesitate to dive into the ABL waters because they fear the amount of administrative work needed to properly report availability to lenders — i.e., the ongoing tasks of monitoring collateral value.
 However, thanks to current technology, when the right lender takes the time to explain what’s needed from the outset, there’s nothing arduous about the process.